Keller-Michael/ABAP_starter/README.md

 ## :footprints: Make your first steps

-First of all, check out the [ABAP Exercism Track](https://exercism.org/tracks/abap).
+First, you should learn the fundamentals of modern ABAP programming.
+The course "[Learning the Basics of ABAP Programming on SAP BTP](https://learning.sap.com/learning-journeys/learn-the-basics-of-abap-programming-on-sap-btp)" offers an excellent introduction to the subject.
+Since mastering the basics and setting up the development environment require some effort, you should approach this calmly and allow yourself sufficient time to understand.

+Once you have grasped the basics of ABAP and are looking for small and funny challenges, the [ABAP Exercism Track](https://exercism.org/tracks/abap) offers exactly that.
 You need nothing more than a browser to solve the tasks contained there.

-After that, there is a tutorial called "[Learning the Basics of ABAP Programming on SAP BTP](https://learning.sap.com/learning-journeys/learn-the-basics-of-abap-programming-on-sap-btp)".
-Since there is a lot to discover, you should take your time.

 Another good starting point could be this [blog](https://blogs.sap.com/2021/01/26/getting-started-with-abap-in-2021/) from Markus Haug, published on SAP Community.